ART F262X – FINAL PROJECT INSTRUCTIONS

 To complete this project please do the following things:

-1. Choose a work from the 15th century to the mid 20th century (the time period we are covering in class).
-This can be something that has been discussed in the course materials or something that you find on your own.
+1. Choose a work from the Early Renaissance (14th century) to Art Between the Wars (the time periods we are covering in class).
+This can be something that has been discussed and is in one of the the museum wings or something that you find on your own.

 2. Change the medium of the work.
 For example if the original piece is carved out of stone you can recreate it using paint, printmaking, metal, wood, photography, etc. If the original piece is a painting please recreate it through drawing, printmaking, metal, wood, photography, etc. (If you want to use a different painting technique, please run it by me first).
-Keep in mind that this is a opportunity to be creative — I once had a student recreate a painting in Sculpey and another one bake a cake and use icing to recreate the image.
+Keep in mind that this is an opportunity to be creative — I once had a student recreate a painting in Sculpey.

-3. Change the content of the work by at least 20%.
+3. Change the design of the object by at least 20%.
 This is in keeping with current (and extremely vague) copyright laws and will also require you to think creatively about the project and not just copy it outright.
-For example, you could choose to change the design, reinterpret the message, or reproduce just part of an image.
+For example, you could choose to change the content, reinterpret the message, or reproduce just part of an image.

 5. Post your finished work on the Slack channel called #final-projects.
-You should post a video, slide presentation, or other visual material along with a short explanation of the project.
+You should post a video, slide presentation, or other visual material along with a short explanation or captions of the project that includes:

-6. Respond to at least two of your fellow students’ projects.
-Please keep comments constructive and respectful.
+6. Respond to at least two of your fellow students’ final projects on Slack.
+Please keep comments constructive.